How to Clean Gutters Safely

 Set Up the Ladder Safely

-Place the extension ladder on firm, level ground — never on soft soil, gravel, or a slope.
+Place the extension ladder on firm, level ground โ never on soft soil, gravel, or a slope.
 Follow the 4-to-1 rule: for every 4 feet of height, the base should be 1 foot away from the house (e.g., at 16 feet high, the base should be 4 feet out).
-The ladder should extend at least 3 feet above the gutter line.
-Attach a ladder stabilizer (standoff bracket) to the top — this keeps the ladder off the gutter itself, which would bend or crush it, and gives you a wider, more stable platform.
+The ladder should extend at least 3 feet above the roof edge (eave) so the upper rails give you a handhold to grip when stepping on and off the ladder.
+Attach a ladder stabilizer (standoff bracket) to the top โ this keeps the ladder off the gutter itself, which would bend or crush it, and gives you a wider, more stable platform.
 Lock all extension latches before climbing.

 Scoop Out Debris by Hand